 We express healing, transformation and joy through theatre

 The Playback experience is unique, innovative and galvanizing.
-It’s unduplicated in Memphis.
-It’s also gaining traction and making impact.
-Still it’s new and its true power is yet to be truly realized.
+It’s unduplicated in Memphis and gaining traction and momentum.
+Still it’s new and it’s true power is yet to be truly realized.
 There are many different applications for this methodology and we have only scratched the surface of Playback’s potential in Memphis.